top of page

 Deep Pressure Therapy:

-Dogs can provide deep pressure therapy by leaning or resting on their owners during moments of distress, applying comforting weight that helps to regulate emotions and alleviate anxiety.
+Psychiatric service dogs can provide deep pressure therapy by leaning or resting on their owners during moments of distress, applying comforting weight that helps to regulate emotions and alleviate anxiety.

 Interrupting Self-Harming Behaviors:

-These dogs can be trained to intervene and interrupt self-harming behaviors, providing a critical layer of safety and support to individuals struggling with harmful impulses.
+Psychiatric service dogs can be trained to intervene and interrupt self-harming behaviors, providing a critical layer of safety and support to individuals struggling with harmful impulses.

 Medication Reminder: